mikemccracken/bundle-apache-processing-mapreduce/DEV-README.md

 ## Subordinate Charm Connection

-By connecting to the [client charm](https://jujucharms.com/apache-hadoop-client) via the `hadoop-client` subordinate relation, a charm will get access to a pre-configured Apache Hadoop environment, including Java libraries and the `hdfs` command-line utility.
+By connecting to the [plugin charm](https://jujucharms.com/apache-hadoop-plugin) via the `hadoop-plugin` subordinate relation, a charm will get access to a pre-configured Apache Hadoop environment, including Java libraries and the `hdfs` command-line utility.
 The `/etc/environment` file on the client unit will have all of the path and configuration variables defined.

-The details of the interface protocol used by this relation are documented in the DEV-README.md of the [client charm](https://jujucharms.com/apache-hadoop-client).
+The details of the interface protocol used by this relation are documented in the DEV-README.md of the [plugin charm](https://jujucharms.com/apache-hadoop-plugin).

 For example, to deploy [apache-hive](https://jujucharms.com/apache-hive) with this bundle, you would use:

     juju quickstart apache-core-batch-processing
     juju deploy cs:trusty/apache-hive
-    juju add-relation apache-hive client
+    juju add-relation apache-hive plugin

 This workflow has been bundled and is available as [apache-hadoop-analytics-sql](https://jujucharms.com/apache-hadoop-analytics-sql).